 Germany has one of the strongest and most stable economies in Europe.
 This can be attributed to the country’s heavy focus on exports and innovation.
 In fact, Germany is the EU country responsible for 29% of all exports to non-EU countries.
 It remains an open economy with a foreign trade quota of 84.4%.
 By contrast, the United States’ foreign trade quota is only 26.7%.

 Germany’s continual progress in the manufacturing sectors has also ensured that plenty of countries will always be dependent on its exports.
-This leads to the country’s stability and ensures that its economy will always be a key player on the international stage.
+This leads to the country’s stability and ensures that its economy will always be a key player on the international stage with its business stats.

 Access to a New Customer Base